microsoftgraph/msgraph-sample-phpapp/tutorial/01-intro.md

 Before you start this tutorial, you should have [PHP](http://php.net/downloads.php), [Composer](https://getcomposer.org/), and [Laravel](https://laravel.com/) installed on your development machine.

 > [!NOTE]
-> This tutorial was written with PHP version 7.4.4, Composer version 1.10.1, and Laravel version 3.0.1.
+> This tutorial was written with PHP version 7.4.4, Composer version 1.10.1, and Laravel installer version 3.0.1.
 The steps in this guide may work with other versions, but that has not been tested.

 ## Feedback